Doctors Note Logo

 Red Skin?
 Why Erythema Happens and Your Medically Approved Next Steps

-Erythema is red skin from increased blood flow and is usually caused by irritation, sunburn, mild allergies, or common skin conditions, but it can also point to infection, medication reactions, or autoimmune disease.
+Erythema (skin redness) is caused by increased blood flow to the skin and most often results from irritation, sunburn, mild allergies, or common skin conditions.
+However, it can also signal infection, medication reactions, or autoimmune diseases like lupus.

 answer background